Top 47 ETL Interview Questions & Answers (2025)

 The first thing to do when checking for errors is to test whether one can duplicate the said error.

 • Replicable - If the error is replicable, run through the data and check if the data is delivered.
-After which, it is best to check for the source of the error.
+After that, it is best to check for the source of the error.
 Debugging and checking for ETL errors is troublesome but worth performing in the long run.

 2. Code updates: These are alterations in the database modules, often implemented by ETL developers.